jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 ## Open the Spotlight Overview page

-From the left Connections pane, click on the connection.
-Click on the connection.
+From the Spotlight Client, click on a connection from the left Connections pane.

 {% include tip.html content="There are many ways to open the Spotlight Overview page.
 From the Heatmap, left click on a connection to open the Spotlight Overview page for that connection." %}

+## About the Spotlight Overview page

+### Flows and components

+The Spotlight Overview page is made up of flows and components.

+### Tailored to the connection type

-The flows and components are tailored to the connection type.
+The Spotlight Overview page flows and components are tailored to the connection type.

 <ul>
 {% assign sorted_pages = (site.pages | sort: 'title') %}